Office of the Ombuds

 • Utilize data to provide systemic feedback to leadership, including recommendations for systemic and organizational change

-The Ombuds does not:
+The Ombuds does NOT:

-• Provide legal advice or act as an advocate
+• Provide legal advice or act as an advocate in formal procedures

 • Mandate policies, make binding decisions, or serve as an appeal process